apigee-labs/rapier/README.md

 ## <a name="html_generator">HTML Generator

 The Rapier HTML generator is implemented by `gen_html.py` in the util directory.
 It is written in python.
 It has a single external dependency—pyYAML.
-If you do not have pyYAML installed on you machine, you can install it using
+If you do not have pyYAML installed on your machine, you can install it using
 `pip install pyYAML` or `easy_install pyYAML` or `pip install -r requirements.txt` using the requirements.txt in the util directory.
 Adding the util directory to your $PATH and your $PYTHONPATH will make it easier to use the generator.

 `usage: gen_html.py filename`